 Three people - a criminal, a bank officer and a cop - end up in a catastrophic situation in the midst of a global economical crisis and are forced to betray any morals and principles to solve their financial problems.

 Ching Wan Lau,

 Triad boss Lung, who has just escaped being killed in an assassination attempt hires the killers Curtis, James, Mike, Roy and Shin for his protection.
 Their grown solidarity is under ...
 See full summary »

 A regular white-collar woman named Bing, who leads a carefree city life that includes guarding her turf in the office and dating and gossiping with her three girlfriends.
 However, her carefree life soon turns upside down when she found a lump in her breast.
 Everything begins to fall apart as she tries to cope with the loss of femininity in a series of bittersweet events.
 With the help of a happy-go-lucky doctor V and a shy but talented teenager Sing, Bing begins to find new meanings in her turmoil and the will to face her own demons.
 Written by

 The original poster that shows a computer-altered photography of a woman's upper torso was withdrawn from display in Hong Kong's subway system.
 The company in charge of Hong Kong's subway system had concluded the poster was not suitable for the public and banned it from all subway stations.
 Edited Posters with a more traditional design, showing portraits of two leads were used instead.
 See more »

-Produced by Uncle Frank
+Produced by Justin Lo

 0 of 0 people found this review helpful.

 Was this review helpful to you?